The key personnel were as follows:

 Stewart was unquestionably the driving force behind the Repco and was officially the Executive Chairman.
 Much of the route was surveyed by Stewart and pretty much all the negotiations with sponsors, manufacturers and overseas entrants was done by him.
 Stewart had been a reasonably successful rally driver during the 1970s.
 Sadly, Stewart was murdered in Melbourne on March 5th, 1987.

-Ivar is a South Australian businessman and rally organiser, and was listed in the Repco as Control Co-ordinator.
-He was widely believed to have been largely responsible for the Northern Territory and Queensland stages of the Repco and consequently was criticised, rightly or wrongly, for the ridiculoulsy easy times that were set.
+Ivar is a South Australian businessman and rally organiser, and was listed in the Repco as Event Co-ordinator.
+He was widely believed to have been largely responsible for the Northern Territory and Queensland stages of the Repco and consequently was criticised, rightly or wrongly, for the ridiculously easy times that were set.
 Ivar continues to be a rally organiser in South Australia.

 Terry was widely involved in rallying usually doing the scoring.
 He was the Chief Scorer on the Repco and, given the questionable accuracy of the results, he was not an entirely popular person during and after the Event!